Jackson Memorial High School

-Jackson Memorial High School is a four-year comprehensive public high school serving students in ninth through twelfth grades in Jackson Township, in Ocean County, New Jersey, United States, opened in 1963 as part of the Jackson School District.
-It is the sister high school of Jackson Liberty High School, which opened in late summer 2006.
+Jackson Memorial High School was a four-year comprehensive public high school serving students in ninth through twelfth grades in Jackson Township, in Ocean County, in the U.S. state of New Jersey, opened in 1963 as part of the Jackson School District.
+It was the sister high school of Jackson Liberty High School, which opened in late summer 2006.

-As of the 2021–22 school year, the school had an enrollment of 1,568 students and 108.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.4:1.
-There were 194 students (12.4% of enrollment) eligible for free lunch and 76 (4.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,496 students and 105.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.2:1.
+There were 260 students (17.4% of enrollment) eligible for free lunch and 64 (4.3% of students) eligible for reduced-cost lunch.

 History

-Before the high school opened, students living in Jackson attended Lakewood High School as part of a sending/receiving relationship.
+Before the high school opened, students living in Jackson Township attended Lakewood High School as part of a sending/receiving relationship.

 Jackson High School first opened in September 1963 with 700 students in grades 7-9, though other district school facilities were used on a temporary basis as the building that housed Jackson Junior-Senior High School wasn't completed and opened to students until the spring of 1964.
 The school was originally a single, one story building with three wings.
 Around 1970, a second story was added to one wing.
 In the 1980s, it was expanded to include the nearby middle school which became known as the Clayton building.
 The original high school building was known as the memorial building in the early 1990s; later it was renamed the Bernie Reider Hall, for a longtime wrestling coach and former principal.
 The Fine Arts building, added c.
 1993, connects the once separate Clayton building, previously a middle school, and the two-story Bernie Reider Hall.

+As part of an effort to deal with a mounting budget deficit, the district announced in February 2025 that for the 2025–26 school year, all high school students would be attending Jackson Liberty High School, with Jackson Memorial High School repurposed for use as a middle school for 7th to 8th grade students.